 I read somewhere that it may be the children of the painter, can’t find much reference material to check this.

 The crucifixion scene runs over two panels.
 These are all stock images from Rogier’s repository.
 His John the evangelist figure always looks more or less the same, so do the women and Christ.

-The Holy orders, Matrimony and Anointing the sick scenes.
+On the right one can see The Holy orders, Matrimony and Anointing the sick scenes.
 Chevrot can easily be recognised, with Nicolas Rolin behind him.

 Here is a detail of a miniature with the same two men, this one by Rogier:

 I am not sure who the couple are.
 A projection of Charles the Bold with his bride in the future, as adults, with his mother to the right?

 A small scene at the back of the church.
 Doesn’ the man in blue look familiar?